gregology/gregology.github.io/codex.md

 - Do not harbour hate or resentment
 - Accept blame for mistakes & share credit for successes
 - Identify & control ego
+- Spend more time listening than speaking
+- Do not try to change people's positions without first understanding their perspectives
 - Take risks & stay uncomfortable